awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 BQoQzd8v7yeb7OzlPnWOyN0qFU0XA246RA8QFYiCNYwI3f05p6KLxEXAMPLE
 ```

-If the command fails, ensure that you've changed the permissions on your key pair file so that only you can view it by running the following command:
+If the command fails, run the following command to ensure that you've changed the permissions on your key pair file so that only you can view it\.

 ```
 chmod 400 my-key-pair.pem